sghoseWI/DisclosUR/README.md

 * Connected views and urls to Saptarshi's work on the front end.
 * Implemented the final version of CPI data.

 Saptarshi:
 * Built Django templates and static files for models and views relating to each of the pages in our application.
 * These include responsive input form creation, dropdown menus, buttons, using bootstrap for HTML and CSS styling, and rendering Django tables.
 * Also made dynamic data visualizations in Tableau and Seaborn, set up Tableau public server data visualization hosting, and incorporated relevant visualizations to our front-end templates and views.

 Sam:
 * OpenCorporates scrapers and database population script.
-* OpenCorps officer query function (houesd in opencorp_officer_query.py; intended to be incorporated into Django application, but ultimately was not due to difficulties in rendering the output in a comprehensible way.
-* Can be used independently of the web app in IPython3 by passing the function a legislator name (does not need to be exact) and two-letter state code (e.g. "IL")).
+* OpenCorps officer query function (housed in opencorp_officer_query.py; intended to be incorporated into Django application, but ultimately was not due to difficulties in rendering the output in a comprehensible way.
+Can be used independently of the web app in IPython3 by passing the function a legislator name (does not need to be exact) and two-letter state code (e.g. "IL")).
 All OpenCorp-related code is original work.